KeyanSong/431-2018/homework/Homework1/README.md

 6. Use headings to indicate the question being solved.
 Then leave a blank line before continuing with text.
 7. Avoid repeating Dr. Love's questions verbatim.
 8. When available, use the template, don't fight it.

-# Material to Come

-- We'll post the Homework 1 answer sketch very shortly after the deadline.
-This is why we don't accept late work.
-- Later, once the homework is graded, we'll post details on how you can get your grade on the assignment, as well as a more detailed grading rubric.

 The main site for the course is https://github.com/THOMASELOVE/431-2018